Portuguese art: Baroque painting

 The 17th century opened with an event of great symbolic significance.
 In 1602, he had been among the nine painters who founded the Brotherhood of St. Luke, a confraternity uniting Lisbon's painters, and in 1612, a delegation of 12 painters, led by Fernão Gomes (pintor) (a Portuguese Mannerist painter of Spanish origin, born in Alburquerque in 1548 and active in Lisbon until his death in 1612), petitioned the Lisbon City Council to sever their corporate ties and recognise painting as a "Liberal Art."
 At the same time, a similar petition was presented in Porto.
 This marked a significant shift in attitudes, signalling the abandonment of medieval production traditions and a move towards modernity.
 Although their demands were not immediately fulfilled, the effort elevated the social status of artists, allowing them to align themselves with the nobility by pursuing a 'superior' artistic activity.
 Gomes is also noted for his portrait of Camões, famously known as the Portrait painted in red.
 The original is lost, the version known today is a 19th-century copy.

 Portugal went through a deep crisis between 1580 and the mid-17th century, caused mainly by the loss of the throne to Philip II of Spain in 1580.
 Portugal was drawn into Spain's wars, which resulted in the Dutch targeting Portugal's overseas empire and conquering north-eastern Brazil in the 1630s.
 Portugal's economy, heavily dependent on colonial trade, weakened significantly, while the Dutch and English, who were overtaking Portugal's maritime empire, contributed to a sense of national decline.
 The Portuguese nobility retreated to their country estates, isolated from Spain and the world.
 The Portuguese Restoration War began in 1640, with John IV of Portugal proclaimed king, but the end of the Iberian Union did not occur until 1668.
 This may explain why the Baroque style developed later in Portugal than in the rest of Europe.

+Miracle of St. Francis Xavier (1619). by André Reinoso.

 André Reinoso (c.
 1590- after 1650) was Portugal's first Baroque painter.
 In particular, he created a cycle of twenty paintings (Ciclo pictórico de André Reinoso) on the life and legend of Saint Francis Xavier, all painted in 1619, which served as a model for many others painted later.
 They were made for the Church of São Roque, which is now part of the São Roque Museum in Lisbon.